Haripad Assembly constituency

 Haripad State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alappuzha Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is Ramesh Chennithala of INC.
+As of the 2026 assembly elections, the current MLA is Ramesh Chennithala of INC who is the Minister of Home Affairs, Vigilance and Coir.

 Local self-governed segments

 Haripad Assembly constituency is composed of the following local self-governed segments: